Here are the top Institutional holders of Brixmor Property Group Inc. (BRX) shares

-Brixmor Property Group Inc. (NYSE: BRX) is -9.04% lower on its value in year-to-date trading and has touched a low of $17.62 and a high of $27.19 in the current 52-week trading range.
+Brixmor Property Group Inc. (NYSE: BRX) is -12.79% lower on its value in year-to-date trading and has touched a low of $17.62 and a high of $27.19 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BRX stock was last observed hovering at around $21.08 in the last trading session, with the day’s loss setting it -0.46%.
+The BRX stock was last observed hovering at around $19.74 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $25.50 for the next 12 months.
+It is also 31.83% off the consensus price target high of $29.00 offered by 18 analysts, but current levels are 5.86% higher than the price target low of $21.00 for the same period.

 Sponsored